kaylipike/Beginner-Website/README.md

 ## Credits
 Speacial thanks to Professor Bob Erickson for his instruction and assistance.
 All other code authored by Kayli Pike.
+All images used are cited with their links on the website.

 ---